peteroupc/peteroupc.github.io/bernsupp.md

     - the difference between the degree-(_n_&minus;1) upper polynomial and the degree-_n_ upper polynomial, and
     - the difference between the degree-_n_ lower polynomial and the degree-(_n_&minus;1) lower polynomial,

     must have nonnegative Bernstein coefficients, once each of these differences is rewritten as a polynomial of degree exactly _n_.
+(For more on Bernstein coefficients and the Bernstein form of polynomials, see "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html#Certain_Polynomials)" in the main article.)

 The consistency requirement ensures that the upper polynomials "decrease" and the lower polynomials "increase".
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not ensure the consistency requirement by itself.